modelcontextstandard/.github/profile/README.md

 ## Why MCS exists: The Problem with Current Solutions
 LLMs are becoming the core of modern software stacks, but connecting them to external systems remains unnecessarily complex.
 MCP deserves credit for being the first serious attempt to standardize function calling.
 It sparked the revolution and gave developers a protocol to build upon.

-But let's be real, MCP is bloated.
+But let's be real, MCP comes with a significant overhead.

 ### The Protocol Overhead Problem
 MCP creates a new protocol stack on top of JSON-RPC, essentially reimplementing what HTTP has solved for decades.
 This means:

 - Reinventing proven solutions: Authentication, request handling, error management – all rebuilt from scratch
-- New security vulnerabilities: Recent discoveries show the risks of custom protocol implementations  [2](https://thehackernews.com/2025/07/critical-vulnerability-in-anthropics.html), [3](https://www.oligo.security/blog/critical-rce-vulnerability-in-anthropic-mcp-inspector-cve-2025-49596), [4](https://thejournal.com/articles/2025/07/08/report-finds-agentic-ai-protocol-vulnerable-to-cyber-attacks.aspx), [5](https://noailabs.medium.com/mcp-security-issues-emerging-threats-in-2025-7460a8164030), [6](https://www.redhat.com/en/blog/model-context-protocol-mcp-understanding-security-risks-and-controls) et al.
+- New security vulnerabilities: Recent discoveries show the risks of custom protocol implementations  [2](https://thehackernews.com/2025/07/critical-vulnerability-in-anthropics.html), [3](https://www.oligo.security/blog/critical-rce-vulnerability-in-anthropic-mcp-inspector-cve-2025-49596), [4](https://thejournal.com/articles/2025/07/08/report-finds-agentic-ai-protocol-vulnerable-to-cyber-attacks.aspx), [5](https://noailabs.medium.com/mcp-security-issues-emerging-threats-in-2025-7460a8164030), [6](https://www.redhat.com/en/blog/model-context-protocol-mcp-understanding-security-risks-and-controls) etc.
 - Additional complexity: Developers must learn new patterns instead of leveraging existing knowledge
 - New Tooling: You can not simply reuse what you build with MCP